craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 Shortswords are *heavy*.
 Once per rest, you may use this weapon's special ability;

 #### Handaxe
-Handaxes are the most common tool-turned-weapon.
-Designed to carve chunks from tougher material than flesh, the handaxe is a brutal weapon when used effectively.
+Handaxes are the most common tool-turned-weapon, as it is simply a sharp metal edge that will quickly as it enters its target and leave a gaping wound.
+Designed to make chunks of tougher material than flesh, the handaxe is a brutal weapon when used effectively.
 Handaxes deal 2d4 slashing damage.

 Handaxes are *heavy*.
 Once per rest, you may use this weapon's special ability;

 ### Martial Melee Weapons
+Martial Weapons are designed for a trained soldier to wield.
+To effectively use a Martial weapon, significant practice or experience is required.

 ##### Blunts
 #### War Club

 #### Warhammer
 #### Warpick
 #### Flail